 How to Properly Paint Over Wallpaper

 To correctly paint over wallpaper, it’s essential that you follow the proper steps.
-Interior painters in Overland Park suggests that you follow the steps listed below.
+Interior painters in Overland Park suggest that you follow the steps listed below.

 Clean Your Wallpaper

 Take a damp cloth and wipe the dust and dirt off the walls.
-This will allow your primer to sick.
+This will allow your primer to stick.
 If your walls are greasy, use a diluted TSP solution to clean them.

 Repair Any Damages